olalonde/olalonde.github.com/source/_posts/2013-06-12-introducing-boolasync-async-boolean-logic-library.markdown

 }
 ```

-Note: this is a fictional example for purposes of demonstration.
+Note: this is a fictional example for demonstration purposes.

 However, here is the catch: your functions are asynchronous which means
 that they take a callback argument which in turns takes an error and